-The scope of Doc Miller's law practice includes the areas of Administrative Law and Complex Investigations, Business and Commercial transactions, Arbitration and Mediation, Employment Rights including wrongful termination, and Civil Rights covering national origin discrimination, police misconduct, victim's rights, domestic violence, parole and probation, white collar crimes; and he has represented clients in the Colorado Court of Appeals and the Colorado Supreme Court.
+The scope of Doc Miller's law practice includes the areas of Administrative Law and Complex Investigations, Business and Commercial transactions, Arbitration and Mediation, Employment Rights including wrongful termination, police misconduct, victim's rights, domestic violence, parole and probation, white collar crimes; and he has represented clients in the Colorado Court of Appeals and the Colorado Supreme Court.
 His vigorous representation comes with a lot of help.
 Doc Miller knows the private investigator to trust or avoid.
 If a crime has been committed with pen and ink, Doc Miller can solve it.

 The JonBenet Ramsey case is an example of Doc Miller's work in high profile and gut-wrenching cases.
 As a handwriting expert, Doc Miller provided a key expert opinion that identified Patsy Ramsey as the author of the infamous ransom note in JonBenet Ramsey's tragic death.